forestgrape/coronavirus/masks.md

 ### Personal Mask Preferences

 #### Current Mask Preferences
-Currently I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece):
+Currently I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece).
+By specification, FFP1 masks filter less aerosol than FFP2 masks but still more than surgical masks.
+They are a compromise between comfort (cloth masks) and filtration (FFP2).
-__Advantages__: By specification, FFP1 masks filter less aerosol than FFP2 masks but still more than surgical masks.
-As many dust protection masks the fit is dense thanks to bands behind the head.
+__Advantages__: As many dust protection masks the fit is dense thanks to bands behind the head.
 They wear about as (un)comfortable as ski googles: tight but ok.
 Breathing is easy and there's no sidelined air into the eyes.
 __Drawbacks__: Taken on/off is cumbersome, for short time usage I prefer surgical masks.
 As most dust protections masks, the 8710 E don't look fashionable.

 > #### Personal Mask History